sipcapture/captagent/README.md

 ### Compile & Install

-Download the latest code from our repository and compile it on your system (requires libexpat, libpcap, libtool, automake):
+Download the latest code from our repository and compile it on your system.
+Capagent requires: *libexpat, libpcap, libtool, automake* to compile.
 ```
   cd /usr/src
   git clone https://code.google.com/p/captagent/ captagent